-- You cannot access HBase, HDFS, and ZooKeeper from outside your virtual private cloud (VPC), because there is no network connectivity from outside the VPC.
-You can SSH to a node in the cluster that you started, or to another node which is within the VPC that is provided to you.
-The node provided to you should have the HBase client installation and the required HBase configuration files. - An HDFS instance stores HBase Write Ahead Logs (WALs) because Amazon S3 does not provide the durability guarantees that HBase requires for WALs.
+- You cannot access HBase, HDFS, and ZooKeeper from outside your AWS virtual private cloud (VPC) or Azure VNet because there is no network connectivity from outside your cloud instance.
+You can SSH to a node in the cluster that you started, or to another node which is within the cloud instance that is provided to you.
+The node provided to you should have the HBase client installation and the required HBase configuration files. - An HDFS instance stores HBase Write Ahead Logs (WALs) because object storage currently does not provide the durability guarantees that HBase requires for WALs.